Article

 2. Dynamic blend of active and passive

-We are currently investing in active funds in Asian and Emerging Markets where we believe there is more opportunity for active managers to add value, whereas in developed markets we are more biased towards low-cost passive funds outside some more thematic strategies.
-Specialist bond funds are also used for parts of the market where we think particular expertise is required.
-Finally, unlike many managers, we use investment trusts, which we believe can have several advantages.
+Unlike many managers, we also use investment trusts, which we believe can have several advantages.
 In particular, to access unique strategies in more esoteric asset classes, or areas, where liquidity (the ease of buying and selling the underlying investment) is more problematic and is far better dealt with in a ‘closed ended’ structure of an investment trust.

 3. Harnessing key themes